 Thanks to Roberto Flores for the drawings above. -- Derek Redmond

-See also more photos of my Fountain Green '59, and my photos from The CJ3B Page Visits Spain.
+See also more photos of the Fountain Green '59, which I no longer own, and my photos from The CJ3B Page Visits Spain.

 Visit CJ3B.info on Facebook.